christiansoucy/vmare-limacharlie/README.md

-# End Point Detection with VMware and LimaCharlie
+# End Point Detection and Response with VMware and LimaCharlie

 ## Introduction